gene-git/Arch-mkpkg/README.md

 PKGBUILD file uses a *depends* variable to list those packages needed to employ the tool provided by the package.

-It also optionally uses a 'makedepends' variable which is a list of packages that are needed to build the package.
-This is off by default.
+It also uses a 'makedepends' variable which is a list of other packages that are needed to build the package.

 The only thing which causes a rebuild is a change to the package version - either because the underlying tool itself changed or because the packager manually forced a rebuild by changing the release version.

-If you ever needed to manually rebuild a package by bumping the release version, then something is clearly not right.
-If something triggered a rebuild other than the package itself updating it would be better if this were automatic and not manual - especially if something broke, and then you discovered a need to 'rebuild' a package as a result of something it uses having changed.
+If you ever needed to manually rebuild a package by bumping the release version, then something is clearly not quite right.
+If something triggered a rebuild, other than the package itself having an update, it would be better if this were done automatically rather than by hand.

-This is what mkpkg helps with - it automates rebuilds when they are needed for some reason other than the tool / package version itself changing.
+This is what mkpkg helps with - it automates rebuilds when they are needed for some reason other than the tool / package version itself being newer.

-mkpkg allows you to define a set of *trigger* packages.
-These are packages that, well yes, trigger a rebuild whenever they change.
+To accomplish this mkpkg allows you to define a set of *triggers* that will cuase a rebuild.
+These are packages, or files,  that, well yes, trigger a rebuild whenever they change in a specified way.
 Simple.

-The packager is responsible for making the list of those trigger packages which are appropriate.
+The packager is responsible for making the list of those triggers which are appropriate.

-The way to provide the list of these trigger packages is by using the PKGBUILD variable *_mkpkg_depends*.
-There are 2 ways to specify a trigger package - (1) a package name and (2) a package and a requirement about its version.
+The way to provide the these triggers is by adding a PKGBUILD array variable *_mkpkg_depends* which provides the list of conditions to trigger a rebuild.
+There are 2 ways to specify a trigger package: (1) a package name or (2) a package along with a requirement about its version.

   - *_mkpkg_depends* is a list of packages which can trigger a rebuild
      Each item in the list is either